 Khao Soi (Chiang Mai noodle soup)

 This soup or curry (not sure in what category fill it in) is typical in Chiang Mai, you can easily find it in food markets and restaurants.
 It is one of our favorites.
 Khao Soi is composed of egg noodles, a piece of chicken leg, red curry paste, coconut milk, and pickled cabbage.
-Our favorite thing is that it is topped with fried egg noodle, giving it a crunchy side.
+Our favorite thing is that it is topped with fried egg noodles, giving it a crunchy side.

 Red curry is very similar to green curry, the difference is that it uses red curry paste, made of medium dried red chilies.
 So it isn’t as hot as green curry.